 - Reservations during the semester made less than seven calendar days before the exam date are considered late.
 There are exceptions for disability-related issues and/or for exam dates changed by faculty.
 However, late requests may result in a delay in acquiring testing materials, as OATS staff and faculty need a reasonable amount of time to coordinate and process your exam request.

 - Arrive at least five minutes prior to the scheduled start time to ensure that you can start your test on time.
-A Zoom meeting invite will be sent to you prior to your exam start time.
-The invite may be longer than your exam time since the open meeting is for all exams being held that day.

 - Bring your laptop if you have an online exam you are taking on site.